 - Sound spill due to half in-ear design

-- Inability to adjust the volume
+- Inability to adjust the volume and jump between tracks

 - The design may not be preferred by everyone